MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

 - [Quickstart: Chat with Azure OpenAI Models Using Your Own Data](/azure/ai-services/openai/use-your-data-quickstart)
 - [Integrate OpenAI, Communication, and Organizational Data Features into a Line of Business App](/microsoft-cloud/dev/tutorials/openai-acs-msgraph?WT.mc_id=m365-94501-dwahlin)

-### Solution Accelerators and Samples
+### Solution Accelerators and samples

-Accelerators and samples are available to help you get started building a custom Copilot that integrate with your own data and applications.
+Accelerators and samples are available to help you get started building a custom copilot that integrates with your own data and applications.

 - ["Chat with your data" Solution Accelerator](https://github.com/azure-samples/chat-with-your-data-solution-accelerator)
 - [Azure Chat Solution Accelerator powered by Azure Open AI Service](https://github.com/microsoft/azurechat)